<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Thinking through these costs ahead of time helps you create a realistic budget and ensures there are no surprises down the road.
 From the graphics that tell your brand story to the logistics of getting your display to the show floor, each component plays a vital role in your success.
 Let’s walk through the extra costs you should factor into your plan to make sure your display is effective, complete, and ready for its debut.

-Essential Hardware and Components
+Hardware and Framing

 That attractive base price you see online for a portable display?
 It’s likely just a starting point.
 Most of the time, this price covers only the frame itself.
 The custom graphics that feature your branding, the shelving for product demos, and any other functional accessories are typically considered add-ons.
 Before you commit, always ask for an itemized quote that breaks down the cost of every single piece.
 This ensures you’re comparing apples to apples between suppliers and fully understand what’s included.
 A complete display is more than just a backdrop; it’s a cohesive system designed to represent your brand effectively.